Storing data on-chain

 Box storage

-We provide 3 different types for accessing box storage: Box, BoxMap, and BoxRef.
+We provide two different types for accessing box storage: Box, and BoxMap.
 We also expose raw operations via the AVM ops module.

 Before using box storage, be sure to familiarise yourself with the requirements and restrictions of the underlying API.